Wentworth Estate: Planning and amenities

 The Wentworth Estate is laid out across 700 hectares (1750 acres) and forms one of Europe's premier residential areas.
-Within the estate borders are a mixture of public and private roads, footpaths and open areas.
-It adjoins along a long border the long row of its village's shops, restaurants and other amenities, which is laid out upon similar lines, but has many 21st century converted mansions and newly built apartments.
+The estate borders the centre of Virginia Water, which comprises a row of shops, restaurants, and other amenities.
+The adjoining area includes Windsor Great Park, formerly the private hunting ground for Windsor Castle, and Chobham Common, a rare lowland heath which is a Site of Special Scientific Interest.